 R is a programming language and software environment for carrying out computations, manipulating and analyzing data, and creating various types of plots and graphics (see the R project website for more info).
 R has become the 'lingua franca of statistics' and the software of choice for analyzing data in various disciplines.
 However, for many researchers, getting up and running with R remains a hurdle due to the command-driven nature of the software.
-The purpose of this course is to lay the necessary foundation for becoming a fully proficient R user.
+The purpose of this course is to lay the necessary foundation for becoming a proficient R user.

-At first, the large number of functions and add-on packages available for R can be overwhelming for the new user.
-We therefore discuss not only commands for downloading and installing additional packages, but also strategies for finding the right tools.
-On the last day, we then cover programming structures and the generation of random data.
+Finally, we discuss general programming structures (e.g., loops, if-else statements) and the generation of random data.
 In this context, we provide a gentle introduction to Monte Carlo simulations as a way of investigating the properties of statistical procedures.
 How to extend the capabilities of R with self-written functions will be described next.
-We then conclude the course with a selection of advanced and miscellaneous topics and pointers for becoming a self-sufficient R user.
+We then conclude the course with an introduction to Rmarkdown (as a general approach for writing dynamic reports and papers that are fully reproducible by including the analysis code within the document) and a selection of advanced and miscellaneous topics and pointers for becoming a self-sufficient R user.

 The course is aimed at researchers, (Master and PhD level) students, data analysts/scientist, and essentially anybody interested in learning how to work with R.